-Objective: The objective of this study is to assess the gender related differences in the elasticity and thickness of the Achilles among healthy young participants.
+Objective: To assess the gender-related differences in the elasticity and thickness of the Achilles tendon among healthy young participants.

-Methods: Forty-eight volunteers, which were healthy adults between the ages of 20 and 25 years, included the study.
-Metabolic equivalents (MET) scores, tendon thickness and shear wave velocities (SWVs) were compared between males and females.
+Methods: A total of 48 volunteers, who were healthy adults between the ages of 20 and 25 years, were included in this study.
+The metabolic equivalent (MET) scores, tendon thickness and shear wave velocities (SWVs) were compared between the males and females.

-Conclusion: The effect of gender on Achilles tendon elastic property is not a significant covariate in the young, healthy population.
-Muscle strength might play a more important role in Achilles tendon injury rather than tendon elasticity.
+Conclusion: The effect of gender on the Achilles tendon’s elastic property is not a significant covariate in the young, healthy sample.
+Muscle strength may play a more important role in the Achilles tendon’s injury rather than in tendon’s elasticity.